simonceddy/eddy-route/readme.md

 # Eddy/Route

-Eddy/Route is an abstraction of [nikic/FastRoute](fastRoute).
+Eddy/Route is an abstraction of [nikic/FastRoute][fastRoute].

-Similarly to [League/Route](leagueRoute), this library aims to provide a friendlier API for [FastRoute](fastRoute), as well as adding a few tweaks.
+Similarly to [League/Route][leagueRoute], this library aims to provide a friendlier API for [FastRoute][fastRoute], as well as adding a few tweaks.

-It is not as feature rich as [League/Route](leagueRoute), but intends to be simple and flexible.
+It is not as feature rich as [League/Route][leagueRoute], but intends to be simple and flexible.

 ## Tweaks to FastRoute